msfukui/pitanetes/README.md

  INFO :   Notifying restart to service resource 'ddclient' (delayed) INFO :   (because it subscribes this resource)
- INFO :   remote_file[/etc/default/ddclient] modified will change from 'false' to 'true' INFO :   remote_file[/etc/default/ddclient] mode will change from '0600' to '0644' ...
+ INFO :   remote_file[/etc/default/ddclient] modified will change from 'false' to 'true' ...
  INFO :   Notifying restart to service resource 'ddclient' (delayed) INFO :   (because it subscribes this resource)